ftyers/morf-gen-nn/README.md

 ## Morphological generation with neural networks

-The whole thing is based on:
+The whole thing is based on code from:

 https://github.com/mila-udem/blocks-examples/tree/master/reverse_words

+With inspiration from [1]

 It has two scripts: